Vector Lovers

-Vector Lovers is the moniker used by British electronic music producer Martin Wheeler.
-Wheeler, as described by Soma Records (his current label) is a "computer nerd" and "80s-obsessed knob-twiddler" and creates music which falls into the intelligent dance music (IDM) and electro genres.
-His music has been compared to and is influenced by such acts as Kraftwerk and Depeche Mode.
+Martin Wheeler (22 July 1969 – 18 September 2026), better known by the stage name Vector Lovers, was a British electronic music producer.
+Wheeler, as described by Soma Records was a "computer nerd" and "80s-obsessed knob-twiddler" who created music which fell into the intelligent dance music (IDM) and electro genres.
+His music has been compared to and was influenced by such acts as Kraftwerk and Depeche Mode.

-As Vector Lovers, Wheeler has released several singles and EPs, as well as four albums.
-Early Vector Lovers' releases were through his own Iwari record label (one very early release was made as 'Balloon' - the name was changed to Vector Lovers when he discovered that there already was a band called Balloon).
-Music has also been released under the names Rosenbaum and Badly Born Droid.
+As Vector Lovers, Wheeler released several singles and EPs, as well as four albums.
+Early Vector Lovers' releases were through his own Iwari record label (one very early release was made as 'Balloon'—the name was changed to Vector Lovers when he discovered that there already was a band called Balloon).
+Music was also released under the names Rosenbaum and Badly Born Droid.

 In 2006, Wheeler contributed production duties to Tracey Thorn's album Out of the Woods, released in March 2007.

+In July 2025, Wheeler posted on Twitter that he was diagnosed with mesothelioma as a result of asbestos exposure.
+He passed away on 18 September 2026.